Approximate independence of permutation mixtures: Abstract

 \section{Abstract}

 We prove bounds on statistical distances between high-dimensional exchangeable mixture distributions (which we call \emph{permutation mixtures}) and their i.i.d.\ counterparts.
 Our results are based on a novel method for controlling $\chi^2$ divergences between exchangeable mixtures, which is tighter than the existing methods of moments or cumulants.
 At a technical level, a key innovation in our proofs is a new Maclaurin-type inequality for elementary symmetric polynomials of variables that sum to zero and an upper bound on permanents of doubly-stochastic positive semidefinite matrices.
-Our results imply a de Finetti-style theorem (in the language of Diaconis and Freedman, 1987) and general asymptotic results for compound decision problems, generalizing and strengthening a result of Hannan and Robbins (1955).
+We obtain as a corollary a new de Finetti-style theorem (in the language of Diaconis and Freedman, 1987), as well as several new statistical results, including a differential privacy guarantee for the ``shuffled privacy model'' with Gaussian noise and improved generic consistency guarantees for empirical Bayes procedures in compound decision problems.